 Having your home nice and toasty during the winter can make things feel a lot nicer.
 But realistically, there’s no need to keep such high temperatures when you’re curling up under a thick blanket while you sleep.

 Considering that the average Canadian spends 7 to 9 hours a night sleeping, that’s around a third of a day!
 As you can see, lowering your thermostat by a few degrees for those hours can make a huge dent in your heating bill.

-Along those lines, you should also lower your thermostat by a few degrees when you’re not home, especially when you’re gone for long periods.
+Along those lines, you should also lower your thermostat by a few degrees in the winter when you’re not home, or raise it by a few degrees in the summertime especially when you’re gone for long periods.
 For example, if you’re out of the house 10 hours of the day due to work and your commute, that’s another third of your day where you can cut costs!

 When you leave for vacation and business trips, it also helps to keep your home’s temperature low.

 If you’re worried about it being too cold or hot when you come back, consider getting a smart thermostat, or at least a programmable one.
 This will allow you to raise the temperature just before you come home so you’re still comfortable!

 During hotter days, you might be tempted to use the AC instead of your fans.
 But when you receive your air conditioner bill, it’s quite a shock!

 Try to leave your AC off and use fans instead.
 Placing a bowl of ice water in front of your fan can circulate cooler air and help you stay cool.

 Save the AC for truly sweltering days to keep costs down.